 - third-party access to evidence produced in other jurisdictions, both in litigation and administrative proceedings.

 Our attorneys have been at the forefront of emerging trends and developments in the antitrust and competition arena and have been recognized for their leadership.
-Skadden has recently been named Transatlantic Antitrust Team of the Year by The American Lawyer and Legal Week at the Transatlantic Legal Awards, The American Lawyer’s White Collar/Regulatory Litigation Department of the Year and as a finalist in the general litigation category of New York Law Journal’s 2019 and 2020 Litigation Department of the Year competitions.
+Skadden was recently named The American Lawyer’s White Collar/Regulatory Litigation Department of the Year and the New York Law Journal’s 2021 Litigation Department of the Year, as well as several times as a finalist for The American Lawyer’s Litigation Department of the Year.
 In addition to Chambers Global and Chambers USA, numerous publications have named our group members to top antitrust lawyer lists, including Global Counsel, Global Competition Review, The Best Lawyers in America, The Legal 500 and Who’s Who Legal.

 - ABB Ltd with the antitrust aspects of its: